News analysis: Should the position of Leader of the Opposition be institutionalised?

 Dr Mustafa said it would be the party’s future and the sentiments of WP supporters and Singaporeans that would be weighing on the minds of WP’s central executive committee (CEC) members.

-He noted that Mr Singh’s leadership at the past General Election and the unity of WP MPs in recording their dissent against Wednesday’s motion could work in the WP chief’s favour, he added.
+He noted that Mr Singh’s leadership in the past General Election and the unity of WP MPs in recording their dissent against Wednesday’s motion could work in the WP chief’s favour, he added.

 Earlier this month, the WP said its CEC has directed that a disciplinary panel be formed to determine if Mr Singh contravened the WP’s constitution.